Hemingway Award

 Eligibility and nominations

-- Nominations are every two years and next open in 2025
+- Nominations are every two years

-- Nominees can be researchers, scientists and professionals from anywhere in the world, with no restriction on age, or sector
+- Nominees can be researchers, scientists and professionals from anywhere in the world, with no restriction on age or sector

 - Nominees can be at any stage of their career